cloudflare/cloudflare-docs/content/cloudflare-one/identity/authorization-cookie/_index.md

 The Binding Cookie is an additional cookie created when a user successfully authenticates, shared with Cloudflare to verify identity, and then stripped before it reaches the origin server.
 The Binding Cookie associates the browser with the Access token; the association protects against compromised authorization tokens because the origin webapp would never see this binding cookie.
 This protects against session hijack style attacks.

-#### When not to use the Binding Cookie
+#### When not to use Binding Cookie

-Do not enable the Binding Cookie if:
+Do not enable Binding Cookie if:

 - You are using the Access application for non-browser based tools (such as SSH or RDP).
 - You have enabled [Automatic Signed Exchanges](/speed/optimization/other/signed-exchanges/enable-signed-exchange/), [Automatic Platform Optimization](/automatic-platform-optimization) or [Zaraz](/zaraz) on the application domain.